rpm-software-management/dnf/doc/api_callback.rst

     `msg` is an optional string error message further explaining the `status`.

-  .. method:: progress(payload, done)

-    Report ongoing progress on the given `payload`. `done` is the number of bytes already downloaded from `payload`.

-  .. method:: start(total_files, total_size, total_drpms=0)

-    Report start of a download batch. `total_files` is the total number of payloads in the batch.
-    `total_size` is the total number of bytes to be downloaded. `total_drpms` is the total number of drpms payloads in the batch.

 .. class:: TransactionProgress

   Base class providing callbacks to receive information about an ongoing transaction.